*This project is sponsored by The Home Depot.

 If you follow me on Instagram, you’ll have seen sneak peeks and behind-the-scenes footage as we were building this DIY sliding barn door loft bed.
 I saved the Instagram stories in my highlights, so feel free to check that out.
 By the way – this plan fits a full-size mattress and the total cost was about $550.00.
 Also, just for reference, we have 9-foot ceilings in this room.

 Do you want the cliff notes?
-Here’s how it’s gonna all shake out:
+Here’s how it’s gonna all shake out… and if you’re curious about the basics of staining and finishing wood, watch the videos at the end of this post!

 - Side panels